Optimization and the Cold War

 4. Applications of Optimization in Supply Chain Management and Logistics

-Students will live in shared student residences in the city of Berlin with convenient access to major sites.
+Students will live in double-occupancy, centrally-located student residences in the city of Berlin.
+Residences are conveniently located near public transportation with access to major sites.
+Breakfast at the residence is provided daily.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.